Adam Neumann: In popular culture

+Time magazine named Neumann as one of the 100 most influential people of 2018.

-Neumann is a main focus of the nonfiction book Billion Dollar Loser (2020).
+Neumann is a primary focus of the nonfiction book Billion Dollar Loser (2020).
 In the Apple TV+ series WeCrashed (2022), Neumann is portrayed by Jared Leto.

-Generation Hustle
+In 2022, The New York Times won an Emmy Award for DealBook Summit: One-on-One With Adam Neumann, a live interview hosted by Andrew Ross Sorkin.

-The HBO docuseries Generation Hustle, which profiles American scammers, produced an episode titled "Cult of WeWork" about the Neumanns leadership at WeWork.
+The HBO docuseries Generation Hustle produced an episode titled "Cult of WeWork" about the Neumanns’ leadership at WeWork.
 The characterization of the show as being about scammers caused the Neumanns to pursue legal action against HBO.
-As a result HBO changed their characterization and removed its true crime listing.
+As a result, HBO changed their characterization and removed its true crime listing.
 According to Deadline Hollywood, this was the only episode in the ten-part series where "the subject matter hasn't been charged or accused of breaking an actual law or, in many cases, served time."